lutzhamel/CSC301/README.md

   * Higher order functions (mapping)
   * Algebraic data types
   * Functional IO
-1. Interlude IV - Scoping
-  * scoping rules
-  * name spaces
-  * static vs. dynamic scoping
-1. Interlude V - Recursion
+1. Interlude - Recursion
   * How do programming language implement recursive functions?
   * The runtime stack and stack frames
     * Using a debugger to look at the runtime stack
-1. Interlude VI - Polymorphism
+1. Interlude - Polymorphism
   * Duck typing
   * Subtype polymorphism
   * Parametric polymorphism